KelvinJin08/BioMMNet/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an sample example guides you on how to run project scripts locally by the following simple example steps.
+This is an example guides you on how to run project scripts locally by the following simple example steps.

 <!-- USAGE EXAMPLES -->
 ## Usage